Brain and Spinal Cancers

 Germ cell tumors are rare tumors that develop from germ cells.
 During normal prenatal development, germ cells travel to the ovaries or testicles and develop into egg or sperm cells.
 But sometimes germ cells travel to abnormal locations, such as the brain, where they may develop into germ cell tumors.
 Germ cell tumors of the nervous system usually occur in children or teens and typically form in the pineal gland or near the pituitary gland.

-Lymphomas begin in white blood cells called lymphocytes.
+Lymphomas form in the lymphatic tissue, which is part of the immune system.
 Most lymphomas start in other parts of the body, but some form in the central nervous system.
 When this occurs, they are called primary CNS lymphomas.
 They are very rare in children and usually occur in adults with weakened immune systems.

 Chordomas are rare tumors that start in the bone at the base of the skull or the lower end of the spine.
 Although they don’t technically start in the central nervous system, they can injure nearby brain structures or the spinal cord as they grow.